-Practical experience in different areas of law.
-Topics to be announced.
-One, two, three, four, or five lecture hours a week for one semester.
+Different sections explore different areas of the law in depth.
+One or two lecture hours a week for one semester, with additional hour to be arranged by instructor.
 May be repeated for credit when the topics vary.
-Offered on the pass/fail basis only.
-Prerequisite: Varies with topic.
+LAW 197W, 297W, 397W.
+Clinic, Advanced.